At the closing ceremonies this past Saturday at Madrid’s Villa Solar

 from the Techincal University of Denmark.
 You can take a look at the complete final scoreboard below.

-to all 18 teams that duked it out during the 2012 Solar Decathlon Europe and safe travels back home.
+A hearty ¡felicidades! to all 18 teams that duked it out during the 2012 Solar Decathlon Europe and safe travels back home.
 It's also worth recognizing the hard work put in by the teams that withdrew from the competition in the final weeks.
 Given that it's a biannual affair, SD Europe won’t return until 2014 and won't be held in Madrid as usual.
-That new location is, drum roll please … Versailles, France
+That new location is, drum roll please … Versailles, France.
+(Already, the new locale, made official this past spring with the signing of a European Memoranda of Understanding has managed to drum up a bit of controversy).

 After 10 different cities submitted bids, the very first Solar Decathlon China